-Although the HTA found that The Christie (the establishment) had met the majority of the HTA's standards that were assessed during the inspection, three minor shortfalls were found against standards for Governance and Quality, and Premises, Facilities and Equipment.
-These shortfalls relate to donor selection and environmental monitoring.
+Although the HTA found that Queen's Medical Centre (the establishment) had met the majority of the HTA's standards that were assessed during the inspection, one major shortfall was found against standards for Governance and Quality.

-The HTA has assessed the establishment as suitable to be licensed for the activities specified, subject to corrective and preventative actions being implemented to meet the shortfalls identified during the inspection.
+The HTA has assessed the establishment as suitable to be licensed for the activities specified, subject to corrective and preventative actions being implemented to meet the shortfall identified during the inspection.